 There are some leaders who talk a good game but never do anything other than talk.
 Good leaders are those who talk about what needs to happen and then do something about it or have a bias for action.

 Leaders with a bias for action do not freeze in times of uncertainty or when a decision needs to be made.
 They courageously decide and act and hold themselves accountable for their decisions and actions.
 Someone has to take the first step, and these leaders are the ones taking it.

 Do difficult situations or decisions cause you to freeze, or are you an action-taker?

 Humility is a word that is easily misunderstood.
-Individuals who have humility tend to not be overly proud of their work and accomplishments and do not believe they are better than others.
-In other words, humility is not thinking less of ourselves, but thinking of ourselves less and of others more.
+Individuals who have humility tend not to be overly proud of their work and accomplishments and do not believe they are better than others.
+In other words, humility is not thinking less of ourselves but thinking of ourselves less and of others more.